p-hlp/distributed-source-separation/USAGE.md

 ## Continuing on

-Check out the documentation for the individual components system components:
+Check out the documentation for the individual system components:

 - [Web-Client](frontend/README.md)
 - [Backend](backend/README.md)